 Tip: Dečani has a thriving community of monks who are not only restoring frescoes and painting icons, but also making their very own wine, cheese and honey – you can buy all of these at the small souvenir shop.
 Bring a passport when visiting, as you’ll need to surrender it at the KFOR checkpoint just before the entrance to the monastery.

-Lake Ohrid, Macedonia: Macedonia’s main tourist drawcard is among those select sites that earned a Unesco World Heritage listing both for their natural and cultural significance.
+Lake Ohrid, North Macedonia: North Macedonia’s main tourist drawcard is among those select sites that earned a Unesco World Heritage listing both for their natural and cultural significance.
 The four-million-years-old Lake Ohrid, boasting more than 200 endemic species, is one of the deepest in Europe; only a few others in the world (eg Lake Baikal) were formed in such a remote geological age.

 The town of Ohrid – likewise one of the oldest human settlements in Europe – is nicknamed the ‘Jerusalem of the Balkans’ for its huge number of archaeological sites, some dating back more than 5000 years.
 It also lays claim to the origins of Slavic literacy, thanks to the work of Sts Climent and Naum on the development of Cyrillic and Glagolitic scripts – search for the well-preserved epigraphs inside the Sveti Naum monastery.
 The old town’s treasures range from the medieval hilltop castle of Car Samoil and the Hellenistic-era amphitheatre to the Byzantine frescoes of the grand Sveta Sofija cathedral and the famous Sveti Jovan at Kaneo church, stunningly perched on a cliff above the azure lake.